osucoding/simple-weather-app/README.md

 ## Changelog
 * Sep 22, 2024:
-  - Changed frontend framework from Create React App to Vite
+  - Changed frontend framework from Create React App to Vite (CRA is no longer supported or updated)
   - Changed backend to use JDK 21
   - Updated backend's module path and it's pom.xml